-All policies and schemes of work at WPS are reviewed at least annually by a relevant nominated person (Deputy Head, Head of Department, Director of Pastoral Care or Assistant Heads) and may be viewed by parents on request.
+All policies and schemes of work at WPS are reviewed at least annually by a relevant nominated person (Senior Deputy Head, Deputy Head Academic, Head of Department or Director of Pastoral Care) and may be viewed by parents on request.

 Monitoring and evaluation is done through regular reviews of samples of work by Heads of Department and SMT.
 It is the responsibility of all Heads of Department to ensure this policy is being applied effectively within their department(s).
-Departmental records are reviewed regularly by the Deputy Head, Assistant Heads who feed their findings to SMT.
+Departmental records are reviewed regularly by the Senior Deputy Head and Deputy Head Academic who feed their findings to SMT.
 SMT is responsible for ensuring that all staff are meeting expectations.